South Yemen: Relations with North Yemen

 Unlike the early decades of other partitioned states such as East Germany and West Germany, North Korea and South Korea, or North Vietnam and South Vietnam, all of which faced tense relations or sometimes total wars, the relations between the Yemen Arab Republic (North Yemen) and the People's Democratic Republic of Yemen (South Yemen) remained relatively friendly throughout most of their existence, although conflicts did arise.
 Fighting broke out in 1972, and the short-lived conflict was resolved with negotiations, where it was declared unification would eventually occur.

 However, these plans were put on hold in 1979, as the PDRY funded Red rebels in the YAR, and the war was only prevented by an Arab League intervention.
 The goal of unity was reaffirmed by the northern and southern heads of state during a summit meeting in Kuwait in March 1979.

 In 1980, PDRY president Abdul Fattah Ismail resigned and went into exile in Moscow, having lost the confidence of his sponsors in the USSR.
 His successor, Ali Nasir Muhammad, took a less interventionist stance toward both North Yemen and neighbouring Oman.

 Administrative divisions

 Following independence, South Yemen was divided into six governorates (Arabic: muhafazat), with roughly natural boundaries.
 From 1967 to 1978, each was given a name by numeral.
-The state changed this practice in the mid-1980s but gave the governorates geographical or historical names and ensured that their borders did not coincide with tribal allegiances.
+The state changed the numeral system in the mid-1980s, and gave the governorates geographical or historical names, ensuring that their borders did not coincide with tribal allegiances.
 Today, this legacy contributes to misunderstanding and confusion when discussing political issues and allegiances in Yemen.
 The islands of Kamaran (until 1972, when North Yemen seized it), Perim, Socotra, Abd-el-Kuri, Samha (inhabited), Darsah and others uninhabited from the Socotra archipelago were districts (mudiriyat) of the First/Aden Governorate being under the Prime Minister's supervision.